emma-heriot-watt/datasets/docs/how-to-add-a-new-pretraining-dataset.md

 Using [Pydantic's parsing methods](https://pydantic-docs.helpmanual.io/usage/models/#helper-functions), your raw data will be loaded from this file directly, and it will be validated to the schema of this model.
 This way, we can also verify that every single instance of the model is what you expect it to be, and you can deal with any weird data issues if they get flagged.
 If this happens, it will error.

-### Modifying the data on load
+### Modifying the data on load, automatically

 If you need to consistently modify every single instance of the raw model, you can do that too!
-Use Pydantic's [`root_validator`](https://pydantic-docs.helpmanual.io/usage/validators/#root-validators) to take in the example and return a fix.
+Use Pydantic's [`root_validator`](https://pydantic-docs.helpmanual.io/usage/validators/#root-validators) to take in the example and return what you want.

 For examples, see [`AlfredMetadata`](https://github.com/emma-simbot/datasets/blob/4ea83c492cdab331ab7c722422f48ee8ee181659/src/emma_datasets/datamodels/datasets/alfred.py#L136-L144) and [`EpicKitchensNarrationMetdata`](https://github.com/emma-simbot/datasets/blob/4ea83c492cdab331ab7c722422f48ee8ee181659/src/emma_datasets/datamodels/datasets/epic_kitchens.py#L48-L56) to see how the raw data is modified on import.

 #### Customizing the instance _without modifying the file_